glennhenry/cs-notes/docs/backend-development/04-soap/soap.md

 Request is sent to the `/exampleWebService` endpoint on the `www.example.com` server encapsulated in `POST` method.
 The content type specified is in SOAP XML format.

 The `soap:Envelope` is the root element of a SOAP message, it defines the namespace with the soap envelope URI.
 The header contains optional information.
-The body specify the actual SOAP message.
-The SOAP message here is using the `<getWeather>` operation with the New York city as the parameter.
+The body specifies the actual SOAP message.
+The SOAP message here is using the `<getWeather>` operation with the New York City as the parameter.

 :::info
 SOAP is not very used in modern days, using XML may add complexity for a relatively simple use case.
-[REST API](/backend-development/rest-api) is more used due to its better performance, XML parsing can be slower than [JSON](/frontend-web-development/json) data format as JSON has a simpler structure and syntax.
+[REST API](/backend-development/rest-api) is more used due to its better performance, XML parsing can be slower than [JSON](/digital-media-processing/json) data format as JSON has a simpler structure and syntax.
 :::